ops-ai/Toggly.FeatureManagement/Toggly.FeatureManagement.Flutter/toggly/README.md

 ## Basic Usage
 ###### With Toggly.io

-Initialize Toggly by running the Toggly.init method and by providing your API Key from your [Toggly application page](https://app.toggly.io)
+Initialize Toggly by running the Toggly.init method and by providing your App Key from your [Toggly application page](https://app.toggly.io)

 ```dart
 @override